President of Hungary

-The current president of Hungary is Katalin Novák, who took office on 10 May 2022.
-She is the first woman to hold the presidency.

 Presidential election

 The Constitution of Hungary provides that the National Assembly (Országgyűlés) elects the president of Hungary for a term of five years.
 Presidents have a term limit of two terms of office.

 Independence of the function

 According to Article 12 (2) of the Constitution, the president, when exercising their function, cannot exercise "a public, political, economic or social function or mission".
 They may not engage in "any other paid professional activity, and may not receive remuneration for any other activity, other than activities subject to copyright".

 Condition for the candidature

 According to Article 10 (2), any Hungarian citizen aged at least 35 years old may be elected as president.

 Electoral process

 Called by the president of the National Assembly, the presidential election must be held between 30 and 60 days before the end of the term of the incumbent president, or within 30 days if the office is vacated.

 The Constitution states that candidatures must be "proposed in writing by at least one fifth of the members of the National Assembly".
 They shall be submitted to the president of the National Assembly before the vote.
 A member of the National Assembly may nominate only one candidate.

 The secret ballot must be completed within two consecutive days at the most.
 In the first round, if one of the candidates obtains more than 2/3 of the votes of all the members of the National Assembly, the candidate is elected.

 If no candidate obtains the required majority, the second round is organized between the two candidates who obtained the most votes in the first round.
 The candidate obtaining the majority of the votes cast in the second round shall be elected president.
 If the second round is unsuccessful, a new election must be held after new candidatures are submitted.